 Daily reservoir information is provided by the Corps at

---High Flow years mean that more than 160,000 acre-feet need to be discharged.
-2012 was a low flow year with less than 50,000 acre-feet discharged versus 2011 was the record year for volume at over 800,000 acre-feet discharged.Other Recent Years of High Maximum combined releases from the Jamestown,Pipestem Reservoirs are below in the table.
+--Flows are regulated from the Jamestown and Pipestem reservoirs into the James River.
+Much planning and coordination is done to determine the releases.
+High Flow years mean that more than 160,000 acre-feet need to be discharged from the Jamestown/Pipestem reservoirs.
+2008 was a low flow year with less than 20,000 acre-feet discharged versus 2011 was the record year for volume at over 800,000 acre-feet discharged.Other Recent Years of High Maximum combined releases from the Jamestown,Pipestem Reservoirs are below in the table.

 |Year||Maximum Release||Total Annual Discharge Volume (acre-ft)|